Seattle Storm: Training facility

 The Storm's training facility from 2008 to 2008 was the Furtado Center, which it shared with the SuperSonics and was located adjacent to the Seattle Center campus.
 After the SuperSonics relocated, the Furtado Center was demolished and displaced the Storm, who moved to the Royal Brougham Pavilion at Seattle Pacific University.
 The team announced plans for a dedicated training facility in the Interbay neighborhood in May 2022, pending city approval.
 Construction began in March 2023 and the facility opened in April 2024.
-ZGF Architects designed the with a women-led team and Sellen Construction was the general contractor for the project.
+ZGF Architects designed the facility with a women-led team and Sellen Construction was the general contractor for the project.

 The Seattle Storm Center for Basketball Performance serves as the team's headquarters and training facility.
 It comprises a two-story building with 53,000 sqft of space with two full-size basketball courts and two half-courts on the lower level and office spaces, a gymnasium, kitchen, and other facilities on the upper level.
 A rooftop solar array is also planned as part of the $64 million project.
 It is the first dedicated training facility built for a WNBA team; the Las Vegas Aces' headquarters opened in 2022 in a renovated space.